CLICK TO SHOP OUR BLACK FRIDAY SALE!

 *Excludes BioNude and subscriptions

-Throughout the progression of updates from the Menopause Society, the thread of the message still seems to focus on the use of synthetic hormone replacement.
-Only passing reference is made to the use of topical bioidentical hormones.
-We are hoping it won’t take another twenty years for the benefits of bioidentical hormones to be fully accepted and utilized for women’s long-term health and vitality.
+Throughout the progression of updates from the Menopause Society, the thread of the message still seems focused on synthetic hormone replacement.
+Only passing reference is made to topical bioidentical hormones.
+We're hoping it won't take another twenty years for the full picture to be recognized — and for women to get the care they deserve.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.